 This one immediately comes to mind - you still get the beautiful quality and benefits of a nPhoto Album but with a smaller, more affordable size option.
 What’s best is that even this can be reduced yet again down to a 6x6, giving you that one final fighting chance if you think it’s worth your time.

 2. Folio Box -> Fine Art Prints Bundle

-At its core, the most essential thing about the Folio Box are the prints themselves - so by going into Fine Art Prints you are retaining that most essential part alone, while still delivering on some beautiful photos.
+At its core, the most essential thing about the Folio Box is the prints themselves - so by going into Fine Art Prints, you are retaining that most essential part alone while still delivering some beautiful photos.
 You still have the option of adding in a box, but it won’t give you as many customization options as the Folio.

 3. Acrylic Print -> Triplex

 A bit of an unconventional move, but it makes lots of sense if considered - Acrylic Prints, a type of wall decoration, could essentially have that core purpose of serving as a decoration fulfilled in the form of a Triplex spread open on a shelf.
 Not to mention, the Triplex now has the option of using an acrylic finish, so you’ll have that covered too.